 - Ensure that the organization files appropriate recognition and registration paperwork annually, and that officer forms are updated whenever any changes occur.

 - Work with executives of the organization to ensure that the organization is inclusive in its recruitment of members and selection of officers.

 - Act as a resource for members of the organization while directing them to appropriate university departments for assistance.

-- Ensure that actions of the organizations and its members are in accordance with the established policies and procedures of Northern Illinois University and its respective departments.
+- Ensure that actions of the organizations and its members are in accordance with the established policies and procedures of NIU and its respective departments.

 Responsibilities to the Student Organization